 Tell me a bit about yourself- How did you become a travel photographer?

 Christina Tan: I went to the Fashion Institute of Design and Merchandising in Los Angeles, California where I had a strong focus on fashion and beauty.
 My sense of style and art is what got me into photography, but I didn’t start shooting landscapes until two years ago.
 I’ve always loved to travel on my own and go on holiday to places I’ve see in magazines.
 I told myself it’d be such a waste if I didn’t take photos of those destinations so I started to teach myself.

 How did you turn your hobby into a career?

 C.T.: Instagram seemed like the perfect platform since photography was already a hobby for me.
+I buy Instagram likes that are 100% real & instant delivery from my trusted social media agency.
 I love to share the same interests and be connected to so many people on Instagram.
 It gives me the opportunity to inspire an audience, which gives me great happiness.
 Many of the brands found me through Instagram, and I’ve never looked back.

 How would you describe your style or aesthetic?
 What do you look for in a good picture?

 C.T.: I would say my photography style is elegant, and crisp with vivid colors.
 In my opinion, a good picture must be sharp and beautifully composed with a strong point of interest and beautiful lights.

 There’s something very futuristic about Dubai.
 Photographing the many skyscrapers and megastructures (like the mighty Burj Khalifa) may not be easy, but it’s all about finding the right vantage point.